SPH’s 10-Point Plan for Diversity, Equity, Inclusion, and Justice.

 Establishment of the DEIJ-Committee: The School bylaws were modified to formally recognize and establish a committee dedicated to DEIJ, which, together with the establishment of the Associate Dean for DEIJ position in the by-laws, firmly embeds DEIJ as one of the core pillars of the school with our work on education, research, practice, and administration.

-Advisory Boards: We are currently reviewing the membership and structure of all advisory boards to ensure a diversity of identity and perspectives are represented.
+Advisory Boards: We review the membership and structure of all advisory boards to ensure viewpoint diversity.

-Onboarding: The School is currently enhancing its onboarding initiatives so that all new community members are welcomed and provided with the tools needed to succeed.
+Onboarding: The School regularly updates onboarding initiatives so that all new community members are welcomed and provided with the tools needed to succeed.

-Bias Reporting: The School is developing clear guidance on reporting incidences of bias both in the classroom and in the workplace for students, faculty, and staff.
+Bias Reporting: The School provides clear guidance on reporting incidences of bias both in the classroom and in the workplace for students, faculty, and staff.

-Structural and systemic practices that facilitate the success of BIPOC and historically marginalized groups
+Structural and systemic practices that facilitate the success of all students

 Current Initiatives